Gealber/devto-cli/README.md

 * Retrieve comments on article and podcast
 * Retrieve comment with its children comments

+## Tags
+* Retrieve all tags.
+An api_key is required, so make sure you provide one with `auth` command.
+* Retrieve tags that user I follows.
+An api_key is required, so make sure you provide one with `auth` command.

+## Followers
+* Retrieve my followers.
+An api_key is required, so make sure you provide one with `auth` command.

 # Todo

 A lot of stuff.